Aloha Stadium: History

 The stadium was somewhat problematic for its initial primary tenant, the minor league baseball Hawaii Islanders.
 Located in south-central Oahu, it was far from the team's fan base in Mōʻiliʻili, and many were unwilling to make the drive.
 Additionally, while local public transportation (TheBus) stopped at the main gate of Honolulu Stadium, the stop for Aloha Stadium was located some distance from the gate.
 As a result, attendance plummeted and never really recovered—a major factor in the franchise's ultimate move to the mainland.

 Additionally, stadium management initially refused to allow the use of metal spikes on the AstroTurf.
 During a game in early May 1976, the starting pitcher for the Tacoma Twins, Bill Butler, wore metal spikes to comply with a directive from Tacoma's parent club.
 In response, stadium management turned off the center field lights, and after 35 minutes, umpires forfeited the game to the Twins.
 The Islanders protested, claiming they had no control over the lights.
 However, the Pacific Coast League (PCL) sided with the Twins, citing a league rule that the home team is responsible for providing acceptable playing facilities.
 After the teams ended the season in a tie for first in the PCL's Western Division, Hawaii won a one-game playoff in Tacoma.

-As originally built, Aloha Stadium had various configurations for different sport venues and other purposes.
-Four movable 7,000-seat sections, each 3.5 e6lbs could move using air casters into a diamond configuration for baseball (also used for soccer), an oval for football, or a triangle for concerts.
 In January 2007, the stadium was permanently locked into its football configuration due to cost and maintenance issues.
 An engineer from Rolair Systems, the NASA spin-off company that engineered the system, claims that the problem was caused by a concrete contractor that ignored specifications for the concrete pads under the stadium.